M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio-Template/Code-Snippets/index.md

 <p class="note">The <a href="{{ site.baseurl }}/Frameworks/Vault-Application-Framework/Attributes/">Vault Application Framework Attributes page</a> details the attributes and their expected method signature, if appropriate.</p>

 Code Snippets can be used to automatically generate class members (methods and properties) with the correct structure and signatures, reducing development time.

+### Contributing to the Code Snippets

+To contribute additional code snippets or to fix issues with existing code snippets, please visit the [GitHub Samples and Libraries repository](https://github.com/M-Files/MFilesSamplesAndLibraries), fork the repository, make the required changes, then submit a [pull request](https://help.github.com/articles/about-pull-requests/).
+GitHub has [further information on forking and pull requests](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 ### Available Code Snippets